banbaralab/aspcafe/README.md

 ### Sample session

 #### Mono-objective CAFE Problem
-The bellow command finds an optimal solution of a Mono-objective CAFE Problem.
+The bellow command finds an optimal solution of a Mono-objective CAFE Problem: the instance is ovm.lp and the CAFE standard value is 8.5km/L.
 The clingo's option `--opt-mode=optN` allows for enumerating optima.

 ```